tkarapan/academic-kickstart/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/tkarapan

-# Link to a PDF of your resume/CV from the About widget.
+# Link to a PDF of your resume/CV.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
 # - icon: cv
 #   icon_pack: ai
-#   link: files/cv.pdf
+#   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Highlight the author in author lists? (true/false)
 highlight_name: true

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-#user_groups:
-#- Researchers
-#- Visitors
 ---

 I am a postdoctoral research associate at the University of York, UK, working on a collaborative neuroimaging project funded by the [York Maastricht Partnership](https://www.york.ac.uk/maastricht), with Profs [Antony Morland](https://www.york.ac.uk/psychology/staff/academicstaff/arm501) and [Alex Wade](https://www.york.ac.uk/psychology/staff/academicstaff/alex-wade) ([YNiC](https://www.ynic.york.ac.uk/)), and Profs [Elia Formisano](https://www.maastrichtuniversity.nl/e.formisano) and [Rainer Goebel](https://www.maastrichtuniversity.nl/r.goebel) ([M-BIC](https://www.maastrichtuniversity.nl/research/maastricht-brain-imaging-centre)).
 I have a PhD in cognitive neuroscience and neuroimaging and I am interested in the functional hierarchy of the human brain, information flow, neural trait-state interactions, as well as their associations with behaviour and ongoing experience.